This post may contain affiliate links. Please read my disclosure policy.

 Key limes make the best summer desserts!

 Of course we all think of the iconic Key Lime Pie when talking about key limes, but their unique flavor is terrific in many other recipes too.
 I love to make key limes the star of the dessert, as they are here.
 This creamy icebox cheesecake is light and airy, with a melt-in-your-mouth texture that holds together beautifully.
+With a not-too-sweet tart and tangy flavor, and a perfectly crunchy graham cracker crust, this dessert is hard to beat!

 While the larger, more common Persian Limes would be a great substitute, I encourage you to use key limes if you can get them.
 With higher acidity and a stronger aroma, key limes have a super tangy and unique flavor that makes all the difference in this dessert.
 Key limes also have a thinner, softer rind, making for delicious zest!